 In practice, the output of the LAP cannot be directly implemented as it does not consider locomotive maintenance, which might reduce the locomotive availability over the planning horizon.
 Moreover, in real environments, planners are concerned with assigning locomotive units (i.e., individual and uniquely identified locomotives) to trains, rather than locomotive types.
-Therefore, one needs to go one step forward and solve the so-called Locomotive Routing Problem (LRP) that arises at the operational level.
-In this problem one needs to decide the sequence of trains each locomotive should operate, while considering the consist type assigned to each train, locomotive maintenance, and a balanced flow of locomotives through the network so as to operate a weekly train schedule at minimum cost.
+Therefore, one needs to go one step further and solve the so-called Locomotive Routing Problem (LRP) that arises at the operational level.
+In this problem, one needs to decide the sequence of trains each specific locomotive should operate, while respecting the consist type assigned to each train, locomotive maintenance, and a balanced flow of locomotives through the network so as to operate a weekly train schedule at minimum cost.
+The LRP does not change the consist type assigned to each train, which is an output from the LAP.
+Rather, it determines which specific locomotives make up the consist.
+Furthermore, it reoptimizes the locomotive flows through the network by taking into account changes in fleet size and locomotive availability caused by scheduled maintenance activities.

-Despite the importance of solving the LRP to obtain implementable locomotives schedules in practice, the literature on this subject is rather scarce.
+Despite the importance of solving the LRP to obtain implementable locomotive schedules in practice, the literature on this subject is rather scarce.
 Ziarati et al. (1997) study the problem arising at CN.
 They propose a multicommodity flow-based model, and reformulate it using Dantzig-Wolfe decomposition (Dantzig and Wolfe, 1960).
 This reformulation is solved heuristically by a branch-and-bound procedure, where the linear programming relaxation at each node is solved by column generation.
 In a subsequent work, Ziarati et al. (1999) present a cutting plane methodology for the same problem, which yields lower integrality gaps and shorter computing times.
+Rouillon et al. (2006) also build upon the work of Ziarati et al. (1997), and propose alternative branching and search strategies to enhance their heuristic branch-and-bound.
+Computational experiments highlight the savings, in terms of number of locomotives, obtained by the enhanced algorithm.

-Vaidyanathan et al. (2008b) study the LRP at CSX, and propose a methodology to determine locomotive paths, taking into account fueling and maintenance constraints.
-The procedure is based on the a priori generation of locomotive paths that are guaranteed to satisfy fuel and maintenance requirements.
+Vaidyanathan et al. (2008b) study the LRP at CSX Corporation, and propose a methodology to determine locomotive paths, taking into account fueling and maintenance constraints.
+The procedure is based on the a priori generation of locomotive paths that are guaranteed to satisfy those constraints.
 The enumerated paths are then used as input for an integer linear program that decomposes the LAP assignment into flows on paths.